edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationServiceAPI.md

 `AddRoute(route string, handler func(http.ResponseWriter, *http.Request), methods ...string) error`

 This API adds a custom REST route to the application service's internal webserver.
 A reference to the ApplicationService is add the the context that is passed to the handler, which can be retrieved using the `AppService` key.
 See [Custom REST Endpoints](../AdvancedTopics/#custom-rest-endpoints) advanced topic for more details and example.

+        	//
+    AddRoute(route string, handler func(http.ResponseWriter, *http.Request), methods ...string) error
+    AppContext() context.Context

+### AppContext

+`AppContext() context.Context`

+This API returns the application service context used to detect cancelled context when the service is terminating.
+Used by custom app service to appropriately exit any long running functions.

 ### RequestTimeout